Why do we fight with our spouse?

 And more after if we’re lucky.

-It’s up to us to face every moment with a challenge to do our best and to make the most of it.
+It’s up to us to face every moment with a challenge and joy to do our best and to make the most of it.

-Sometimes, especially in the curves and dips of life, all of us forget what will truly make us happy.
+Sometimes, especially in the ups and downs of life, all of us forget what will truly make us happy.

 That’s ok, it’s normal.